All are invited to this very special day! Children are also welcome!

 The historical background for this celebration day, “Miracle of Blood Seal”

-In WonKi 4 (1919, year 4 of the Won-Buddhist era), Sotaesan sent his first nine disciples to the mountains for 100 days of prayer and meditation.
-When they returned, Sotaesan asked whether they would be willing to sacrifice everything for the deliverance of all suffering beings.
-The disciples did not hesitate to say that they would sacrifice even their own lives towards this dharma devotion.
+In WonKi 4 (1919, year 4 of the Won Buddhist era), Sotaesan sent his first nine disciples to the mountains for 100 days of prayer and meditation.
+Towards the end of this series of prayer, Sotaesan asked whether they would be willing to sacrifice everything for the deliverance of all suffering beings.
+The disciples did not hesitate to say they would do everything in their power to fulfill this vow.
 To ratify their resolve, each disciple pressed his thumb on a sheet of white paper.
-With no ink, red prints emerged.
+Despite the fact that they used no ink, red thumb prints emerged.
 Sotaesan proclaimed this as proof of the disciples’ sincerity and faith.
-He endowed them with dharma names as a sign of spiritual rebirth.
-We call this the Dharma Seal Day or Self-transformation Day.
-On this day, we celebrate the founding spirit of Won-Buddhism -- a willingness to dedicate fully, without hesitation, for the sake of dharma and all sentient beings.
+He endowed them with dharma names as a sign of spiritual transformation and rebirth.
+On this day of self-transformation, we celebrate the founding spirit of Won Buddhism by dedicating ourselves fully and without hesitation to the dharma of “no-self” and the vow to serve all.

 Come and celebrate this special Sunday with us.
 Regardless of level of practice or experience, all are invited (including children age 5 and older).
 Festive refreshments will be served after the event!

 - Naming ceremony for Jeff Engle, Rupal Yu, Andrew Yu, Ani Yu (age 12), Ishaan Yu (age 7)